nadarjustin/File-organizer/README.md

 path to the main folder that contains those thousands of folders in "path" variable and in os.walk in line 5 and finally mention the type of file present in those folders.
 For e.g. .jpg,.mp4,.mp3 etc

+Run this file from command-line or vscode or whichever IDE you prefer.

 Updates in this code to make it easier would be appreciated.

 Thank you.